 Japanese translation can sometimes have its challenges when dealing with certain subjects and concepts.
-This is due to the different world views, traditions and societal structure of Japanese and Western culture.
+This is due to the differences in world view, traditions and societal structure between Japanese and Western cultures.

 Japanese fonts have long been available with Windows and Mac operating systems.
 English to Japanese translation work can thus be supplied in any Microsoft Office program.